experimentalsolution/chatbot-experimental-solution/README.md

 ## How It Works

--Fetches all questions and responses from MongoDB.
+- Fetches all questions and responses from MongoDB.
--Converts questions into vectors using TF-IDF.
+- Converts questions into vectors using TF-IDF.
--Compares the user query to stored questions with cosine similarity.
+- Compares the user query to stored questions with cosine similarity.
--Returns the matched response if similarity > 50%.
+- Returns the matched response if similarity > 50%.
--Logs queries that cannot be answered to qa_pairs_not_answered.
+- Logs queries that cannot be answered to qa_pairs_not_answered.

 ### Future Improvements

--Add machine learning models for better query understanding -Implement intent classification
+- Add machine learning models for better query understanding
+- Implement intent classification
--Build a frontend UI for live interaction
+- Build a frontend UI for live interaction
--Enable real-time learning from unanswered queries
+- Enable real-time learning from unanswered queries

 ## Dependencies

--Flask
--Flask-CORS
--pymongo
--scikit-learn
+- Flask
+- Flask-CORS
+- pymongo
+- scikit-learn

 ## Install dependencies:
 ```python
 pip install flask flask-cors pymongo scikit-learn
 ```
+Live demo is created  [here](https://experimentalsolution.github.io/explore/#/home) on a angular front end .It is deployed .
+Please  check it out and share your feedback .

-License
+## License

 MIT License